lasseufpa/5gm-lidar/README.md

 5gm-lidar>python lnScans.py insitefolder allscansfolder
 ```

-Now the obstacles matrices can be created using the md\_readPCD.py script
+Now the obstacles matrices can be created using the md\_readPCD.py script.
+Note that this scripts utilizes python2 instead of python3

 ```
-5gm-lidar>python readPCD.py epi_begin epi_end 3D/2D 1/0
 #You must choose the start and end episodes
 #3D will create 3D matrices (x,y,z) and 2D will created 2D matrices (x,y)
 #0 - to utilize the noiseless LIDAR PCD data and 1 to use the noise data.

+5gm-lidar>python readPCD.py epi_begin epi_end 3D/2D 1/0
 ```
 After running the script above, you should have a folder such as 'obstacles\_new\_3d' with the obstacle matrices inside npz files organized per episode.